 The Honey bees’ nest should be sited by tapping on the wall at night and carefully listening for the area of the loudest buzzing sounds.
 The bees keep the nest center at about 95° F., a temperature high enough to warm the wall beside it so that you may be able to feel as well as hear the nest location.

-Either dust or spray formulations can be used within walls or other cavities but dusts generally disperse better within them.
-Apply the insecticide at night through the entrance hole if the colony is close to it in the wall.
+Either dust or spray formulations can be used within walls or other cavities, but dust generally disperses better within them.
+Apply the insecticide at night through the entrance hole if the colony is close to it on the wall.
 Or else, drill a hole in the wall above the colony and put on the dust or spray through it.
 After that, you need to seal the hole and all other holes through which bees might penetrate or leave the wall.

 Other Bees

 Bumblebees are sporadically a problem when they nest in and around buildings or near walks.
-Naturally, they like to build a nest in old mattresses, car cushions, and other places such as mouse nests.
+Naturally, they like to build nests in old mattresses, car cushions, and other places, such as mouse nests.
 The colonies may vary widely in disposition and size, with rarely more than a few hundred bees.
 They can be killed by insecticide dust or spray applied to the nest at night.
 Thus, you must use the same compounds suggested for use on honey bees.

-The carpenter bees are big metallic colored bees alike in size and overall appearance to bumblebees.
+Carpenter bees are big metallic-colored bees alike in size and overall appearance to bumblebees.
 They are solitary bees that hardly sting, but often scare people when they boreholes and nest in redwood or other softwoods around a home.
 They can be killed by injecting insecticide dust, spray, or aerosol into their individual nest holes.
 Use the materials suggested for honey bees.

 Wasps

 Hornets, yellow jackets, and paper wasps are social wasps that build gray-colored paper nests in the open or underground.
-Normally they frequently sting humans who approach the nests located under eaves, in the shrubbery, or in underground cavities close to buildings or walks.
+Normally, they frequently sting humans who approach the nests located under eaves, in shrubbery, or in underground cavities close to buildings or walks.
 The solitary wasps, even the very large cicada-killer wasp that nests in the ground, rarely sting unless they are handled or get caught in your clothing.
-They have no instinct to protect their nests as the social species do.
+They have no instinct to protect their nests, as other social species do.

 Nests above ground should be sprayed at night with chlordane or lindane.
 Mix the spray from emulsifiable concentrate or wettable powder.
 Aerosol spray cans are not suitable for this purpose.
 Underground nests can be treated by spraying or dusting the same materials into the entrance at night.
 Also, cover the entrance with a shovelful of moist soil after treatment.